yr1404/ecosphere/README.md

 ## Features

-- Responsive navigation bar that adapts to different screen sizes
-- Smooth scrolling to different sections of the page
 - Mobile-friendly design
 - Easily customizable and extensible
 - Enabled secure collection and storage of customer data in a database.